 (a) Hearing Attendance.
-The debtors and their attorneys must attend all scheduled confirmation hearings, unless excused by the Chapter 13 trustee or the Court.
+The debtor and the debtor's attorney must attend all scheduled confirmation hearings, unless excused by the Chapter 13 trustee or the Court.

 (b) Hearing Date.
 Confirmation hearings must be set not less than thirty-five (35) days after filing of a plan.
 Objections to the plan must be filed and copies served on the Chapter 13 trustee, the debtor, and the debtor's attorney no later than seven (7) days before the date set for hearing on confirmation of the plan.